 Upgrade Premiere Pro system in this order of priority:

-- More RAM — up to 128GB if your motherboard supports it (especially for long-form content)
+- Add more RAM – up to 128GB if the motherboard supports it (especially for long-form content)

-- A faster GPU (or additional GPUs for faster export and rendering with Premiere Pro
+- A faster GPU – or additional GPUs for faster export and rendering with Premiere Pro

 - For storage: Faster (or additional) SSD or NVMe drives

 Upgrade your system for After Effects 22.0 or later in this order of priority:

 Export times are impacted both by your graphics hardware and your workflow.
 A second GPU (same class GPU as the primary GPU) can provide substantial speed increases for export.
 Creating previews during your edit can also accelerate export times.